codebar/tutorials/html/lesson3/tutorial.md

 ### Styling

-Add a class to the div we just added to the page, so we can change its styling without impacting other elements.
+Add a class `sidebar` to the div we just defined, so we can change its styling without impacting other elements.

 ```html
 <div class="sidebar">